If you’ve dreamed of moving to Mexico, you’re not alone.

 Is it easy for Americans and Canadians to find a job in Mexico?

-In 2021, the unemployment rate in Mexico was 4.4%, meaning jobs are not scarce in the country.
-However, depending on your visa, you may not be able to legally work in Mexico.
+In June 2023, the unemployment rate in Mexico was 2.68%, meaning jobs are not scarce in the country.
+However, depending on your visa (whether it’s a temporary or permanent visa), you may not be able to legally work in Mexico.
 Also, your employment options are likely to be limited if you don’t speak Spanish.

 What are some things to do in Mexico?
 Exploring your new home